-The 34-year-old, who has called time on his international career, insists the current manager was the correct appointment as the country look to recover from a disastrous World Cup
+The 34-year-old, who has called time on his international career, insists the current manager was the correct appointment as they look to recover from a disastrous World Cup

-The 34-year-old called time on his Three Lions career on Monday but leaves England following a disastrous World Cup which leaves them 20th in the Fifa world rankings - their worst since 1996.
+The 34-year-old called time on his Three Lions career on Monday but leaves England following a disastrous World Cup which leaves them 20th in the Fifa Ranking - their worst position since 1996.

 "I'm sure Roy will get the job right.
 I know things will turn around for the better," he told reporters.
 "I know the players are upset and everyone has an opinion on England at the moment - it's very negative.